 Give your daughter’s Bat Mitzvah celebration the royal treatment, like this Pretty in Purple Bat Mitzvah featured at celebrations.com.
-With our Linear Star of David Bat Mitzvah invitations as inspiration, purple became the theme for the modern decorations and even the menu!
+With our Linear Star of David Bat Mitzvah invitations as inspiration, purple became the theme for all of these Bat Mitzvah party ideas, including modern decorations and even the menu!

 Tables were set with solid purple tablecloths, and purple and white runners provided textural interest to the display.
 Gold place settings became the perfect accent to the royal purple, dotted with purple confetti.
 Centerpieces of purple phlox and white roses carried the color scheme through, and were spiked with gold metallic leaves for accent.
 Gold leaves and white linen napkins were tucked into the water goblets.

 Real cards created by real people like you!

 What if you and your kindergarten girlfriends were invited to Movie Night with your favorite preschool teacher, Mrs. Jones?
 We bet you’d be jumping up and down and squealing in delight if you saw this party invitation in the mail!

 Andrea wanted to do something special for her Kindergarten-aged daughter and her friends.
 Knowing how much they adored their former preschool teacher, Mrs. Jones, she came up with the idea to host a Movie Night and invite Mrs. Jones as the guest of honor.

 She began looking for party invitation ideas and came across our Admit One Movie Night Invitations.
 “I had searched on line for movie-themed invitations,” says Andrea, “and this was definitely the cutest one!
 I wanted a special invitation and we found it!”